 This sensor measures barometric pressure, turns it into an electrical signal, and then encodes this in an I2C digital interface.

 All the electronics on the sensor board — the sensor itself, the analog front end, the ASIC, and the memory — dramatically simplify what we must do to integrate this sensor with the microcontroller.
 In this case, just plug it into a few digital pins and install the library.
 All the low level functions of reading the resistance, converting it to a voltage, filtering it, conditioning it, even compensating the electronics with the measured onboard temperature, and ending up with a calibrated barometric pressure is all done “under the hood” for us by the electronics shown in Figure 2.
-That’s a lot of processing power in a tiny space — all for less than $15.
+That’s a lot of processing power in a tiny space.

 FIGURE 2.
 The electronics that turn the resistance measurement into an I2C signal that is then read by the microcontroller (source: EPCOS datasheet).